-There were several changes to the Cape Igvak Management Plan (5 AAC 18.361), including the following:
+There were several changes to the Cape Igvak Management Plan (5 AAC 18.360)1 including the following:

-- The sockeye salmon allocation timeframe was shortened to June 1 through July 5.
-Previously, the allocation timeframe was June 1 through July 25. - The sockeye salmon allocation was reduced to 7.5% of the total Chignik sockeye salmon harvest.
-Previously, the allocation was 15% of the total Chignik sockeye salmon harvest. - The Chignik sockeye salmon harvest assurance was increased to 600,000 fish through July 5.
-Previously, the Chignik sockeye salmon harvest assurance was 300,000 fish through July 8, and 600,000 fish through July 25. - The overlap period dates (or period of time when the Cape Igvak fishery is disallowed or severely restricted) was changed to June 26 through July 5.
-Previously, the dates were June 26 through July 8. - The BOF provided guidance to ADF&G allowing for a less restrictive interpretation of the commercial salmon fishery during the overlap period.
-Previously, ADF&G almost always closed the Cape Igvak Section during the overlap period.
+- The management plan's sockeye salmon allocation timeframe was shortened to June 1 through July 5.
+Previously the allocation timeframe was June 1 through July 25. - The sockeye salmon allocation was reduced to 7.5% of the total Chignik sockeye salmon harvest.
+Previously the allocation was 15% of the total Chignik Sockeye salmon harvest. - The Chignik sockeye salmon harvest assurance increased to 600,000 fish through July 5.
+Previously the Chignik sockeye salmon harvest assurance was 300,000 fish through July 8, and 600,000 fish through July 25. - The overlap period dates (or period of time when the Cape Igvak fishery is disallowed or severely restricted) changed to June 26 through July 5.
+Previously the dates were June 26 through July 8.